ANU-RSES-Education/EMSC-3002/Lectures/Module-ii-Lecture-1-Structural-Geology-And-Crustal-Deformation.reveal.md

 <div>
 <div style="width:50%; float:left">

-Structural geology studies structures at the scale of hundreds of kilometers down to micro- or atomic scales.
+Structural geology studies structures at the scale of hundreds of kilometers all the way down to micro- or atomic scales.

 - **Macroscopic**: regional, crustal scale observations.
 - **Mesoscopic**: outcrop observations.